basuabhirup/secret-app/README.md

 ```
 <br />

-* Handled the HTTP 'POST' requests made on the `/login` route, so that the registered users can seamlessly login to the app with their credentials:
+* Handled the HTTP `POST` requests made on the `/login` route, so that the registered users can seamlessly login to the app with their credentials:
 ```javascript
 app.post('/login', (req, res) => {
   User.findOne({email: req.body.username}, (err, user) => {